 (6) A person purporting to act on behalf of a principal employer who contravenes subsection (2) commits an offence.

 46A.
-Appointment of exploration manager
+Exploration manager, appointment of

 (1) Before exploration operations begin at a mine, the principal employer must appoint an exploration manager for those operations and, while those operations continue, must ensure that an exploration manager is appointed for those operations.